-How can you treat a dry dog nose?
+How can you treat a dry, cracked dog nose?

-A dry dog nose is easy to treat if you know what the underlying condition is.
-Take your pup to a trained vet to diagnose the root cause.
-Once you have ruled out any serious causes or treated any underlying disease appropriately, you can address the dryness of the nose with a high quality nose balm such as Pup WaxTM that is made from organic, all-natural and clean ingredients.
+A dry dog nose treatment plan is easy to follow once you know what the underlying condition is.
+If your pup's vet has ruled out any serious root causes or treated any underlying disease appropriately, you can address the dryness of the nose with a high quality nose balm such as Pup WaxTM that is made from organic, all-natural and clean ingredients.

-The following tips apply if you have a healthy dog that tends to suffer from nose dryness.
+The following tips apply if you have an otherwise healthy dog that tends to suffer from nose dryness.
 A severe dry nose that is excessively crusty, flaky or with sores will require a professional medical diagnosis first.

 How to take care of your pup’s dry nose step-by-step